 Diseases possess an extraordinary ability to outwit us.
 No matter how much progress we make hidden predators still lurk, wreaking havoc from the shadows while our focus lies elsewhere.
 The potential benefits of finding them are what keep researchers thinking and patients hoping.

 The Ophthalmology world has recently uncovered its own hidden predator in DME and nAMD - Angiopoietin-2 (Ang-2).
-As the story of its dual-action mechanism unfolds, acting both as an independent driver of disease and an amplifier of the more notorious VEGF, [author name + role to be added when editorial is published] explores some other extraordinary pathological tales of the unexpected.
+As the story of its dual-action mechanism unfolds, acting both as an independent driver of disease and an amplifier of the more notorious VEGF, we explore some other extraordinary pathological tales of the unexpected.

 The bacterial intruder behind gastritis and peptic ulcers